Why I Left the Classroom: My Story of Burnout, Motherhood, and a Leap of Faith

 In April 2025, I was able to make more as a VA than as a teacher and I knew that it was because I mentally was all in on my business instead of relying on my teaching career for my main income.

-I’ve had the absolute honor of working with incredible food bloggers and culinary experts—helping with email management, social media, Pinterest, recipe testing, digital products, cooking courses, and more.
-Every task I take on is rooted in the passion I thought I lost as a teacher—but now, I get to channel it into something that truly fulfills me.
+I’ve had the absolute honor of working with incredible food bloggers and culinary experts; helping with all sorts of tasks.
+Every task I take on is rooted in the passion I thought I lost as a teacher but now, I get to channel it into something that truly fulfills me.

 I’m now a full-time VA for food bloggers.
 And while it took a scary leap of faith to get here, it was absolutely worth it.